-Retired Marine, 26, stabbed in eye in Massachusetts while aiding woman being attacked: report
+Former Marine, 26, stabbed in eye in Massachusetts while aiding woman being attacked: report

 "He can’t do anything.
 He’s basically on bed rest right now," Matt Ferrara told Boston 25.
 "He can’t go out, he can’t lift anything over 10 pounds right now."

-Meanwhile, the retired Marine is expecting his 2-year-old son to come live with him starting this week, complicating his life further, his brother said.
+Meanwhile, the former Marine is expecting his 2-year-old son to come live with him starting this week, complicating his life further, his brother said.

 The instinct to help a woman in trouble just came natural to Tyler Ferrara, his brother said.